 Paskenta is a tiny town located in the state of California.
 With a population of 110 people and just one neighborhood, Paskenta is the 854th largest community in California.

 When you are in Paskenta, you'll notice that it is more blue-collar than most other communities in America.
-50.00% of Paskenta’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Paskenta is a town of service providers, farmers, fishers, or foresters, and transportation and shipping workers.
-There are especially a lot of people living in Paskenta who work in maintenance occupations (32.14%), farm management occupations (28.57%), and business and financial occupations (7.14%).
+69.23% of Paskenta’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Paskenta is a town of farmers, fishers, or foresters, service providers, and construction workers and builders.
+There are especially a lot of people living in Paskenta who work in farm management occupations (34.62%), maintenance occupations (23.08%), and office and administrative support (3.85%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 32.14% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 26.92% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Paskenta is worth considering.